databrickslabs/remorph/docs/lakebridge/docs/dev/contributing.md

 or specialized functionality unavailable in standard libraries.

 ## GPG signing
-The Remorph project requires any commit to be signed-off using GPG signing.
+The Lakebridge project requires any commit to be signed-off using GPG signing.
 Before you submit any commit, please make sure you are properly setup, as follows.

 If you don't already have one, create a GPG key: